parkerpayne/polar-pipeline-docker/README.md

 ## Key Components

-- **Webapp:** The bulk of the project.
-It provides the frontend for file organization, data processing, task handling, and minor analysis.
+- **Webapp:** A user friendly frontend for file organization, data processing, task handling, and minor analysis.

 - **Backend:** The application hosted through Flask, and is backed by a PostgreSQL server, the RabbitMQ message broker, and the Celery job queue.